ifwe/bruce/README.md

 from diverse clients regardless of what programming language a client is written in.
 Client code for writing to Bruce's socket will soon be available for Java, Python, PHP, and C.  Client code is currently available in C++, Bruce's implementation language.
+Bruce currently runs only on Linux.
+Also, it does not support Kafka versions prior to 0.8.

 ## Setting Up a Build Environment

-Bruce currently runs only on Linux.
 The first step in getting Bruce working is to set up a build environment.
-A good starting point for this is to [set up the Google Test Framework](https://github.com/tagged/bruce/blob/master/doc/gtest.md).
+A good starting point for this is to
+[set up the Google Test Framework](https://github.com/tagged/bruce/blob/master/doc/gtest.md), which Bruce uses for its unit tests.
 The remaining steps differ depending on which Linux distribution you are using.
+Currently, instructions are available for
+[CentOS 7](https://github.com/tagged/bruce/blob/master/doc/centos_7_env.md),
+[CentOS 6.5](https://github.com/tagged/bruce/blob/master/doc/centos_6_5_env.md),
-Currently, instructions are available for [CentOS 7](https://github.com/tagged/bruce/blob/master/doc/centos_7_env.md), [CentOS 6.5](https://github.com/tagged/bruce/blob/master/doc/centos_6_5_env.md), and [Ubuntu (14.04.1 LTS and 13.10)](https://github.com/tagged/bruce/blob/master/doc/ubuntu_14_and_13_env.md).
+and [Ubuntu (14.04.1 LTS and 13.10)](https://github.com/tagged/bruce/blob/master/doc/ubuntu_14_and_13_env.md).